papiche/NIP-101/README.md

     -   Example Seed: `"UPlanetV148-2"` (for Lat 48.853, Lon -2.341)

 **Key Generation Algorithm:**
-The specific algorithm used by the `keygen` tool mentioned in `IA_UPlanet.sh` is not defined here, but any standard, deterministic method for deriving a secp256k1 keypair from a unique seed string MUST be used (e.g., using the seed as input to a KDF like HKDF with a fixed salt, or directly using a SHA256 hash of the seed as the private key, ensuring it falls within the valid secp256k1 range).
-The chosen method MUST be consistent across the UPlanet ecosystem.
+The specific algorithm used by the `keygen` used in `IA_UPlanet.sh` is "Astroport" tool, providing deterministic method for deriving a secp256k1 keypair from a unique seed string (and other twin keys: IPFS, G1, Bitcoin).
+The chosen method IS consistent across the UPlanet ecosystem.

-**Example (Conceptual):**
-`nsec_hex = sha256("UPlanetV148.85-2.34")` (Ensure result is valid private key)
-`pubkey = derive_pubkey(nsec_hex)`

 ### 2. Event Tags